respectable-citizen/session_id_bruteforcer/README.md

 ## Install and use
 * Make sure libsodium is installed
-* Modify line 152 as you see fit to get the custom ID you want
+* Modify line 152 of main.c as you see fit to get the custom ID you want
 * Run build.sh
 * Run nproc to get your CPU thread count if you aren't already aware
 * Run threads.sh with the number of threads you want to run